bfschaffner/bookdown-stata/docs/index.md

 ipfweight female white black hispanic age18_29 age65_over, gen(weight) val(47 53 12 88 96 4 95 5 93 7 70 30) maxit(25) st(sampleweight)
 ```

-This command first identifies the variables on which to weight (female, white, black, hispanic, age18_29 and age65_over).
+This command first identifies the variables on which to weight (`female white black hispanic age18_29 age65_over`).
 The `gen()` option specifies the name of the weight variable that will be created after this command is executed (I'm just calling it ``weight'' here).
 The `val()` option is necessary.
 This part of the command specifies the point estimate for each category of the variables specified earlier.
 So, for example, the first two numbers are 47 and 53, because on the variable female, we are looking for 47% to be 0 (male) and 53% to be 1 (female).
 The next two numbers are 12 and 88, because we are looking for 12% to take on a 0 for the white variable (indicating non-white) and 88% to take on a value of 1 (indicating white).
 And so on...

 The `st()` option is used to indicating the starting weight for each observation.
 You will often not have a starting weight like this, but here we do because the sample is already weighted to account for the stratified cluster sample (captured by the `sampleweight` variable).
 Finally, `maxit` is simply the maximum number of times that Stata will go through the raking process.
 It probably makes sense to set this at least to 10, but you may want to set it higher when you are weighting on more variables.

 Once you execute this command, a new variable called `weight` (or whatever you named it) will appear in your dataset.
 For the exit poll, the weight variable has a mean of 1 (it should always have a mean of 1), a standard deviation of 1.15, and it ranges from .22 to 21.35.
 Often, pollsters trim their weights to ensure that no single respondent receives too much influence over the point estimates.
 Only 4 respondents receive a weight in excess of 8, so we might wish to trim the weights at 8, so that nobody receives a weight in excess of 8.
-To do this, we simply use the `,up()` option in the ipfweight command, as so:
+To do this, we simply use the `, up()` option in the ipfweight command, as so:

 ```
-ipfweight female white black hispanic age18\_29 age65\_over, gen(weighttrimmed) val(47 53 12 88 96 4 95 5 93 7 70 30) maxit(25) up(8) st(sampleweight)
+ipfweight female white black hispanic age18_29 age65_over, gen(weighttrimmed) val(47 53 12 88 96 4 95 5 93 7 70 30) maxit(25) up(8) st(sampleweight)
 ```